Plan and Permit Approvals Received

 In 2008, the State of Hawai’i established a goal to reduce the state’s reliance on imported fossil fuel and produce 100% of electricity from renewable energy sources by the year 2045.
 In 2018, the Hawaiian Electric Companies (HECO) issued the largest ever Request for Proposals (RFP) for renewable energy in the state’s history.
 Through that process, eight projects were selected including AES Clean Energy's Waikoloa Solar + Storage Project.

-AES is deeply committed to lifting communities during these challenging times and is working diligently to start construction as soon as possible.
-It is estimated that the Project construction would result in creation of 193 jobs and generate a total economic output of $45.8 million toward Hawai‘i's economy.
+AES is deeply committed to lifting communities.
+It is estimated that the Project would result in the creation of approximately 200 jobs and generate a total economic output of an estimated $47 million toward Hawai‘i's economy.

 low-cost renewable energy